mojothemonkey2/TCL_Guide/README.md

   Hold power button on the TV (not the remote) until the LED begins to blink.
   Release the power button, and firmware update should begin.

-If you want a clean setup after firmware upgarde, you can enter service menau, and run "ResetAll" and "Reset Shop".
+If you want a clean setup after firmware update, you can enter [service menu](#tv-service-menu), and run "ResetAll" and "Reset Shop".

 ## More info / help
 If you have any questions on which firmware version may be best for you, you can try these..